-This heater has either a piezo ignitor or electronic ignitor to light heater fuel supply.
+This heater has an electronic ignitor to light heater fuel supply.

 THERMOSTATIC HEAT CONTROL

 Thermostat models have a thermostat sensing bulb and a control valve.
 This results in the greatest heater comfort.
 This can also result in lower gas bills.